ksteph [at] cs.berkeley.edu

 I have several hobbies to balance out my grad school life.
 I make origami earrings (that can be seen here) and crochet.
 I also swing dance.
 Great dance venues include: Lindy on Sproul and Dancer's Den.

-My craft stuff and other hobbies can also be seen on my blog Hobby Sanity.
+My arts and craft hobbies can also be seen on my blog Hobby Sanity.